stockgeeks/spring-kafka-poison-pill/README.md

 ### Publish the poison pill ;)

-💊The console is waiting for input.
+The console is waiting for input.
 Now publish the poision pill:

 ```
 💊
 ```
-💊